albertintech/apai/docs/congress/cmf/fema/policy-rationale.md

 **Tier 3 -- Adjustable Technical Parameters:** Implementation details such as quota calculation formulas, reweighting methodology, seat allocation sequence, tie-breaking procedures, the specific districting algorithm, the magnitude allocation method, and VRA compliance adjustment methodology.
 The ESO may modify these through a structured process requiring supermajority Commission approval, public comment, and Congressional review with joint resolution disapproval authority.
 These are the parameters the ESO is best positioned to evaluate and refine based on empirical evidence.

 This graduated structure enables the nation to benefit from ongoing advances in electoral science without requiring full legislative action for each technical adjustment, while ensuring that protection difficulty scales to each element's significance.
-The ESO begins establishment immediately upon enactment, gains operational authority at the First FEMA Election, and conducts its first mandatory decennial review after the Second FEMA Election.
+The ESO begins establishment immediately upon enactment, gains operational authority at the First CEMA Election, and conducts its first mandatory decennial review after the Second CEMA Election.

 ### Independence Protections for Districting Functions